SrivastavaLabBrown/Github_Repository_Intro/README.md

 For more GitHub commands: https://gist.github.com/jedmao/5053440

 Familiar yourself with basic Linux/UNIX terminal commands and shell scripting techniques are also helpful for GitHub.
 Github is one of the most common code version control/repository in the industry.

+### GitHub Pages

+It is necessary if using GitHub Classroom to set up GitHub pages for the projecrs, as users do not have admin permissions on their repository.
+To do this, we need to create and move everything to the `gh-pages` branch and delete the `master` branch.

+1. Commit the files to the `master` branch on GitHub.

+1. `git branch gh-pages`

+1. `git checkout gh-pages`

+1. `git branch -D master`

+1. `git push origin gh-pages`

+1. On GitHub, go to `Settings`->`Branches` and set the default branch to `gh-pages`.

+1. `git push origin :master`

+### Template Repository

+1. On GitHub, go to `Settings` and check the box for `Template repository` at the top.
+This makes GitHub page copies much faster.